© Shutterstock

 Go Wild Grants

 Every year, primary and secondary schools bring their ideas to life through Go Wild Grants.
-WWF-Canada accepts proposals each fall for up to $1,500.
+WWF-Canada accepts proposals each fall.

 Nature Sketch by the Robert Bateman Foundation